-We are highly dependent on members of our senior management, including Stephen Hoffman, our Chief Executive Officer, Michael Rogers, our Chief Financial and Business Officer, Joseph Gardner, our President and Founder and former Chief Executive Officer, and Kevin G. Peters, our Chief Scientific Officer and acting Chief Medical Officer.
+We are highly dependent on members of our senior management, including Joseph Gardner, our President and Founder and former Chief Executive Officer, Kevin G. Peters, our Chief Scientific Officer and acting Chief Medical Officer, and Regina Marek, our Vice President of Finance.
 The loss of the services of any of these persons could impede the achievement of our research, development and commercialization objectives.